STATE OF NEVADA

 3. Current ASHA Certificate of Clinical Competence (CCC-SLP), uploaded directly into the application.

-4. A current photograph, uploaded directly into the application.
+4. A current, government issued photo ID, uploaded directly into the application.

 5. Military affiliation documentation, if applicable, must be uploaded in the online application to receive a 50% discount on initial licensing fees.